elinatomson/real-time-forum-typing-in-progress/README.md

 - When you are finished and you want to delete docker container and images press Enter in your terminal.
 It will run delete_docker script.

 ## For auditing
-The audit questions are [here](https://github.com/01-edu/public/tree/master/subjects/real-time-forum/audit)
+The audit questions are [here](https://github.com/01-edu/public/blob/master/subjects/real-time-forum/typing-in-progress/audit.md)
-- Already registered user Leonardo has more then 20 messages with the user Elina.
-To check the loading of previous messages, you can log in with:
+You can register totally new forum users or you can use excisting ones:
 - Nickname: Leonardo
+- Password: Tere1
+- Nickname: Elina
 - Password: Tere1

 ## Authors